shabiel/vista-book/manuscript/intro_to_mumps1.md

 The current VISTA Standards and Conventions allow a variable to be in any case and have a maximum length of 16 characters.
 GT.M and Cache allow a length of 32 characters.
-Exceeding this does not result in a syntax error, but any characters following the 32 will not be used to distinguish between labels.
+Exceeding this does not result in a syntax error, but any characters following the 32 will not be used to distinguish between variables.

 Variables are assigned values using the set command.
 E.g. `set x=55` or `set x="hello"`.
 Unlike other languages, the set command is required to precede